SatelliteVu/satellitevu-client-python/README.md

 A User API Client credential set consisting of an _client id_ and _client secret_ is needed and should be set in your script's environment variables.

-Check out the [examples](https://github.com/SatelliteVu/satellitevu-client-python/tree/main/examples) provided.
+Check out the [examples][examples] provided.
 They can for example be run locally with

 ```
 poetry run python ./examples/archive.py --example=recent